Harrmalik/Northwind/README.md

     - DataTable Used with `UtilityDBAdapter`

 ## Controllers
-`Controller` - Routes requests from the view to the UtilityDBLoader, returns Lists of Objects `AdapterController` - Routes requests from the view to the UtilityDBAdapter, returns DataTables
+`Controller.cs` - Routes requests from the view to the UtilityDBLoader, returns Lists of Objects `AdapterController.cs` - Routes requests from the view to the UtilityDBAdapter, returns DataTables

 ## Utility Classes
 `UtilityXMLFileLoader.cs` - Loads information from XML files into objects using model classes and returns Lists.

 `UtilityDBLoader.cs` - Loads information from database into objects using model classes and returns Lists.

-`UtilityDBAdapter` - Loads information from database into a DataSet, returns DataTables.
+`UtilityDBAdapter.cs` - Loads information from database into a DataSet, returns DataTables.